MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 **Enablement:**

-In the third stage, you can enable users experience with the following activities:
+In the third stage, you can enable users with the following features:

 * Add new projects and boards.
 * Add and modify different categories, such as **Proposed**, **Active**, and **Closed**.